Develop

 Overview

 Spatial SDK is a framework that provides XR capabilities such as graphics, input, and audio.
-Spatial SDK integrates with common and critical Android frameworks like Android UI and JetPack Compose.
-The framework makes it easy for developers familiar with Android to build immersive experiences without learning a new set of tools or frameworks.
-By leveraging existing Android knowledge, Spatial SDK can provide a more intuitive development experience while delivering powerful XR capabilities.
+It integrates with Android frameworks like Android UI and Jetpack Compose.
+Developers familiar with Android can build immersive experiences without learning new tools.
+The SDK builds on existing Android knowledge to deliver XR capabilities.

 Spatial SDK’s architecture in the Android ecosystem